fkyprianou/deved-platform/content/blog/en/vonage-verify-v2-is-now-ga-for-2fa-integrations.md

 ## Custom PIN Generation

-Developers also have the ability to send a custom code for channels that require it (i.e. all apart from WhatsApp Interactive and Silent Authentication).
+Developers also can send a custom code for channels that require it (i.e., all apart from WhatsApp Interactive and Silent Authentication).
 This code can be between 4 and 10 characters in length and is alphanumeric.
 Here's an example of the JSON payload sent when using your own generated PIN:

 ```json
 {